 Front-end development design

-Front-end architecures
+Front-end architectures

 The Norce-based commerce application consists of a back-end layer, which interacts with Norce Commerce Services, and one or more front-end layers.
 These front-end layers can be hosted either on a web browser or on a client device or computer, based on the customer's specific requirements.
 It's worth noting that the front-end layer cannot directly call the Norce Commerce Services; instead, it relies on the back-end layer to do so.
 There are two main methods for hosting the back-end layer of the site.